ksn38/OOPgraph/README.md

-Script shows Python/PHP/Java/TypeScript OOP-classes/interfaces from any library in html file and builds inheritance graph for them.
+Script shows Python/PHP/Java/TypeScript OOP-classes/interfaces from any framework in html file and builds inheritance graph for them.

+#### USAGE:
+    python OOPgraph.py <path to library>

 Node color is related to the size of file.
 Node size is related to the number of subclasses.
-The number in parentheses is the minimal number of subclasses.
+The number in parentheses is the minimal number of subclasses:

-#### USAGE:
-    python OOPgraph.py <path to library>

 django (> 2):
 ![django](https://github.com/ksn38/graph_for_classes/blob/main/gallery/Django.jpg)